datasciblog/datasciblog.github.io/_posts/2019-12-19-DL-xx-accomplishing-deep-learning-specialization.md

 ## Yay!

 Finally, I can finish the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) offered by Coursera.
+There are so many reviews about this course out there but I still want to give you some words.

+> If you want to start with Deep Learning, you definitely should take this course.
+However, it would not enough for you to really doing something serious as I found it more theoretical than practical.
+The good thing is, you will probably have a very good foundation to keep moving with other courses.

 <figure>
 	<img src="https://github.com/datasciblog/datasciblog.github.io/blob/master/_posts/images/2019-12-19-DL-xx-accomplishing-deep-learning-specialization/cert.png?raw=true">